DoD-Platform-One/gluon/docs/bb-tests.md

   "include": ["**/*.ts"]
 }
 ```
-* Add all `*.cy.ts` tests inside `chart/tests/cypress/e2e`.
+* Add all `*.cy.ts` tests to the `chart/tests/cypress/e2e` folder.

-Any cypress tests should be written following cypress best practices and functionally test the UI components of a package.
+Any cypress tests should be written following cypress best practices and functionally to test the UI components of a package.

 Your final directory structure and files should look like this:
 ## Directory Structure